 As the fall harvest of 1621 yielded abundance, the Pilgrims and Wampanoag gathered for a three-day feast to express gratitude for the land’s blessings and the bonds of friendship formed.
 Historical accounts vary on the specifics of the menu, but it is believed to have included venison, fowl, seafood, corn, beans, squash, and various fruits.

 The notion of expressing gratitude through communal meals resonated with the early settlers, giving rise to sporadic days of thanksgiving in the ensuing years.
-However, it wasn’t until the 19th century that Thanksgiving gained national recognition.
+However, it wasn’t until the 19th century, after American’s had subdued native Americans into Reservation, that Thanksgiving gained national recognition.

 In 1863, amid the Civil War’s turmoil, President Abraham Lincoln proclaimed Thanksgiving a national holiday.
 Responding to a plea from Sarah Josepha Hale, a prominent magazine editor, Lincoln designated the last Thursday in November as a day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
 The declaration aimed to foster unity and gratitude during a tumultuous period in American history.